fewagner/cait/docs/source/guidelines.rst

 A software project with multiple contributors from various levels of experience needs clear and easy structure to ensure long-term usability.
 For this reason, please consider the following guidelines in every commit:

 - Obey the official code guidelines for Python, outlined in the PEP8 Style Guide.
+Especially, name functions and variables with lowercase letters and underscores ("recoil_energy") and classes with uppercase letters ("LogicalCut").

 - Always use descriptive names for functions and variables, avoid abbreviations wherever possible.
-E.g. "recoil_energy" instead of "er", "control_pulse" instead of "cp".
+E.g. "recoil_energy" instead of "E_r", "control_pulse" instead of "c_p".
 We allow for exceptions in some cases ("sev", "nps", ...), especially if the meaning of a variable is uniquely understandable form the context ("for bl in baselines: ...").

 - Include a doc string to every function and class with full specification of all arguments and clear explanation the usage and functionality.